maliheNoroozi/reddit-clone/README.md

 # Reddit

-A very simple clone of Reddit website
+A very simple clone of Reddit website using Next.js 14, NextAuth, NextUI, Typescript, Prisma, React, and Tailwind